Equity mutual funds invest primarily in stocks of several companies. As per the Securities and Exchange Board of India

 a.
 Fund Objectives

-Best equity mutual funds aim at achieving wealth accumulation utilising a robust strategy of investment.
+Best equity mutual funds aim at accumulating wealth through strategic investments.
 The stock picking is based on investing style, which can be value investing or growth investing.
 Value investing involves picking undervalued stocks whose price will rise, eventually leading to a profit.

 b.
 Fund Types

 Equity funds are further divided into purely large-caps/mid-caps/small-cap funds.
-Small-cap funds and mid-cap funds have high risk-high return potential than best large-cap mutual funds.
-Then there are multi-cap funds, which invest across different capitalisations to maintain an optimally diversified portfolio.
+Small-cap funds and mid-cap funds have high risk-high return potential than large-cap mutual funds.
+Then there are multi-cap funds, which invest across stocks of all market capitalisations to maintain an optimally diversified portfolio.

-Equity funds face the most significant risk, which is known as market risk.
+Equity funds face market risk, which happens to be the most significant one.
 The equity funds are affected by the movements of an underlying benchmark like Nifty or Sensex.
 The overall rise and fall in the index lead to the fluctuations in the value of equity funds.
 Such volatility is higher than that experienced by debt funds or money market funds.

 Equity funds charge an expense ratio to manage your investment.
 SEBI has mandated the upper limit of expense ratio to be 1.05%.
 Actively-managed equity funds have a higher expense ratio as compared to index funds.